-- Provisions regarding information about other titleholders (third-party interest) - Titleholders will observe the confidentiality of any information acquired via the information systems of the network manager or consultations organised by the network manager about capacity allocation, train service handling and/or the company performance data of other titleholders.
-This information may not be used as evidence in legal procedures between the titleholder and other titleholders. - Titleholders accept that information about their capacity requests, capacity allocation, the train service handling and/or company performance data will via the information systems of the network manager become available to network managers of connected railway networks and other titleholders who have accepted these General Terms & Conditions.
+- values, as this concerns commercially sensitive data and the railway undertaking also qualifies this data as confidential in the sense of Article 6 Paragraph 1 letter b. - f.
+The network manager is authorised to provide train flow information to its auxiliary staff, exclusively for use within the framework of the agreement concluded between the network manager and that auxiliary staff regarding the performance of work on the management of the railways, insofar as that auxiliary staff requires that information within the context of the work on the management of the railways as assigned by the network manager.
+Infraspeed Maintenance B.V. is for the application of this article regarded as the auxiliary staff of the network manager. - 4.
+Provisions regarding information about other titleholders (third-party interest) - a.
+Titleholders will observe the confidentiality of any information acquired via the information systems of the network manager or consultations organised by the network manager about capacity allocation, train service handling and/or the company performance data of other titleholders.
+This information may not be used as evidence in legal procedures between the titleholder and other titleholders. - b.
+Titleholders accept that information about their capacity requests, capacity allocation, the train service handling and/or company performance data will via the information systems of the network manager become available to network managers of connected railway networks and other titleholders who have accepted these General Terms & Conditions.

-Titel III.
+Title III.
 Rights and obligations of the network manager and titleholders